FPGAwars/apio/docs/migrating-from-apio-0.9.5.md

 ## Know the new commands

 The hierarchy and names of some Apio CLI commands were changed in Apio CLI 1.x.x, and the table below will help you migrate from the old to the new commands.
-You can also use the `-h` option for detailed information on any command level, for example `apio -h`, `apio devices -h`, and `apio devices usb -h`.
+You can also use the `-h` option for detailed information on any command level, for example `apio -h`, `apio devices -h`, and `apio devices scan-usb -h`.

 | Apio CLI 0.9.5               | Apio CLI 1.x.x              | Comments                     |
 | :--------------------------- | :-------------------------- | :--------------------------- |